ShankarBUS/dischargen/MCTM_SPEC.md

 This section clarifies how fields are rendered in the UI and included in the final exported PDF.

 Visibility:
-- `if:` conditions are evaluated at render/export time; when false, a field is hidden in both UI and PDF.
-- `nooutput` flag: when present, the field is visible in the UI but omitted from the PDF.
-This applies to all field types, including `static`.
+- `if:` condition false -> node excluded from both channels.
+- `pdf.hidden:true` -> suppress from PDF/export (containers remove subtree from export).
+- `ui.hidden:true` -> hide in UI (containers hide subtree in UI) but still available for export unless also `pdf.hidden:true`.
-- `hidden` fields are always omitted from the PDF.
+- `hidden` field type -> always omitted from PDF regardless of flags; treated like having `pdf.hidden:true`.

 PDF inclusion guidelines:
 - `static`: emitted as paragraphs with simple markdown (bold/italic, lists, line breaks).
 Use `nooutput` to suppress.